You only see what your eyes want to see

 My heart will be broken

 I overscheduled.
 I threw myself into taking care of Q4, while doing the minimum for myself.
-I broke ties with the last link I had to my blood family.
 And then last Monday struck such a chord in me with the class’ one-sided commentary on people with personality disorders that I had to force myself into sleep so that my suicidal ideation wouldn’t solidify into a plan.
 I was already seeing it vividly playing through my mind.
 I had a full bottle of sleeping pills in my room.
 I thought I could, with a great deal of effort and careful manipulative tactics, fool Andrei into thinking that I needed Thanksgiving Day for rest and reflection.
 Insist on me not “intruding” into a family celebration.

 There were two major flaws to such desperate thinking.
 The first is that my survival instincts, eyewitnessing of people’s willful descent into death, and knowledge of psychology would propel me to get help.
 Which I have done, thankfully, and am continuing follow-up.
 The second is worse, because it makes me feel foolish.
 You can’t pull the wool over the eyes of someone who knows you that intimately.